Tose (company): History

 Tose was established in November 1979 in Higashiyama-ku, Kyoto, as an independent entity from Toa Seiko Co.
-Ltd. In April 1984, the company began developing video games, and it started developing educational software a year later.
-It moved its head office to Otokuni-gun, Kyoto Prefecture in May 1986.
-Tose began developing software in April 1987.
+Ltd. It moved its head office to Otokuni-gun, Kyoto Prefecture in May 1986.
 In July 1988, Tose moved its head office to Yamazaki, Kyoto.
 In May 1990, Tose began developing software for the Game Boy and the Super Famicom.

 In August 1999, Tose was listed on the Osaka Securities Exchange 2nd Section and the Kyoto Stock Exchange.
 In October of that year, Tose's Kyoto Head office was opened at Shijo-Karasuma, which integrated its head office functions with the Karasuma CG Center.
 On 27 September 2000, Tose was listed on the Tokyo Stock Exchange 2nd Section.
 In August 2001, it was listed on the Tokyo Stock Exchange 1st Section and Osaka Securities Exchange 1st Section.

-On 18 December 2007, Tose announced the leakage of its business information onto the Internet, which was discovered the day before.
+On December 18, 2007, Tose announced the leakage of its business information onto the Internet, which was discovered the day before.
 The leak included 10 pieces of information relating to customer names, development cases, development contents, development fees, and reception time.

-On September 1, 2011, Tose announced the separation of its amusement machine development business from its second game development department (ゲーム事業部開発２部) into a separate amusement machine developer (AM開発部).
+On September 1, 2011, Tose announced the separation of its amusement machine development business from its second game development department (ゲーム事業部開発2部) into a separate amusement machine developer (AM開発部).

+In July 2024, it was reported that Tose was experiencing financial hardship due to a number of cancelled games from partners including Square Enix and Bandai Namco.
+For the period covering September 2023 to May 2024 the studio's net sales fell nearly 28%, leading to an operating loss of 599 million yen ($3.7 million).
+Tose announced in 2025 it would prioritize console game development due to mobile game market's saturation.

 List of games developed by Tose

-NOTE: Some of these titles are merely believed or assumed to be developed by Tose, due to information compiled by various amateur and professional journalists.
-Most have not been officially confirmed as Tose-developed products by any of the games' publishers, co-developers, nor Tose itself.
-Many of the games released by Bandai, Tomy Corporation, Jaleco, Taito, Namco, Tonkin House were developed by Tose.
+NOTE: Titles released before the official website was created must be verified with information compiled by various amateur and professional journalists.
+Some are merely believed or assumed to be developed by Tose.
+Some have not been officially confirmed as Tose-developed products by any of the games' publishers, co-developers, nor Tose itself until Tose created their website to document their work.